 In August 2020, the California Department of Education notified the relevant school districts and charter management organizations (CMOs) of their eligible schools.
-Districts and CMOs interested in the ELSBG program received \$40,000 plus \$10,000 per eligible school to conduct a rootcauses analysis and needs assessment that would inform a required three-year "Literacy Action Plan" proposing how they would improve (St. Andre, 2020).
-The state disbursed these initial planning funds to eligible and interested school districts in the middle of the 2020-21 school year.
-The take-up of ELSBG eligibility was nearly universal.
+Districts and CMOs interested in the ELSBG program received \$40,000 plus \$10,000 per eligible school to conduct a root-causes analysis and needs assessment that would inform a required three-year "Literacy Action Plan" proposing how they would improve K-3 literacy instruction (St. Andre, 2020).
+The state disbursed these small initial planning funds to eligible and interested school districts in the middle of the 2020-21 school year (i.e., the planning year).
+The take-up of ELSBG among eligible schools was nearly universal.
 Thirty-five out of the eligible 37 school districts and CMOs ultimately submitted applications for their eligible schools, representing 73 of the 75 eligible and open schools.
-The state approved all of the resulting plans with budgets totaling \$46.86 million (i.e., 3-year budgets that averaged roughly \$642,000 per school).
-Implementation of those plans began in July 2021 with schools receiving their first-year allocations whenever their plans were approved.
+The state approved all of the resulting plans with budgets totaling \$46.86 million (i.e., 3-year budgets that averaged roughly \$642,000 per school; when combined with resources spent at the state level, this funding supported programming for 15,541 K-3 students with an average one-year cost of \$1,144 per pupil.)3 Implementation of those plans began in July 2021 with schools receiving their first-year allocations whenever their plans were approved; funds could then be spent in the program's designated three implementation years (i.e., SY 2021-22, SY 2022-23, and SY 2023-24).
 The state map in Figure A1 shows that the ELBSG-eligible schools are located throughout the state, including urban, suburban, and rural settings.

 In addition to this targeted state funding, the ELSBG program has three other broad but notable design features relevant to its effort to improve early literacy at scale across all of these schools.
-First, the authorizing legislation for the ELSBG program required the selection of a County Office of Education as the statewide "Expert Lead in Literacy" that would support grantees with professional learning networks and technical assistance focused on effective literacy instruction in their early grades (i.e., transitional kindergarten through third grade).3 Through a competitive selection process, the state selected the Sacramento County Office of Education (SCOE) as the Expert Lead and provided it with \$3 million in support of this effort, allotted separately from the \$50 million lawsuit settlement.
+First, the authorizing legislation for the ELSBG program required the selection of a

+County Office of Education as the statewide "Expert Lead in Literacy" that would support grantees with professional learning networks and technical assistance focused on effective literacy instruction in their early grades (i.e., kindergarten through third grade).4 Through a competitive selection process, the state selected the Sacramento County Office of Education (SCOE) as the Expert Lead and provided it with \$3 million in support of this effort, allotted separately from the \$50 million lawsuit settlement.